How ADHD Affects The Brain: Implications For Treatment and Support

 Tailoring Therapies to Neurological Differences

-Understanding how ADHD affects the brain has practical implications.
-Medication often aims to correct neurotransmitter imbalances.
-Stimulants and non-stimulants can help enhance dopamine and norepinephrine levels, improving attention and reducing impulsivity.
+Understanding how ADHD affects the brain has real-world value.
+Medication often aims to balance neurotransmitter levels.
+Stimulants and non-stimulants can boost dopamine and norepinephrine, which improves attention and reduces impulsivity.

-However, medication choice and dosage must be carefully managed with healthcare professionals.
-Avoiding therapies that autistic adults find harmful, like ABA, ensures that approaches remain respectful and person-centered.
+In addition, avoiding therapies that autistic adults find harmful, like ABA, ensures approaches stay respectful and person-centered.

 Importance of Environmental Accommodations

-A supportive environment significantly improves daily functioning.
+A supportive setting greatly improves daily functioning.
 Simple changes can make a big difference:

 Strategies for Ongoing Management